Joe Hendry: Professional wrestling style and persona

-Hendry was a musician for 10 years (he and his band were close to signing a deal with Sony Music), and has incorporated his prior career into his professional wrestling work.
+Hendry has been a musician for 10 years, and was the lead singer for a band named Lost in Audio (they were close to signing a deal with Sony Music), and has incorporated his prior career into his professional wrestling work.
 Hendry writes and performs his own entrance music and videos.
 As a face, Hendry was known for flamboyant ring entrances, usually parodying a famous song to mock his opponent.
 Examples of this include: Phil Collins' "In the Air Tonight" used during his feud with former manager James R. Kennedy, the EastEnders theme tune to mock Sha Samuels, and Limp Bizkit's "Rollin' " to mock Wolfgang.
 In Insane Championship Wrestling, he was known as the "Local Hero", referring to a section of Kerrang! named "Local Heroes" that Hendry had appeared in, as to make fun of his "lack of musical success".

 Following a heel turn in March 2017, where Hendry was the leader of WCPW stable The Prestige, he became known as "The Prestigious One".
 Although the stable disbanded in early 2018, Hendry has continued to refer to himself by the moniker, stating that "it's me with the volume turned up", and also in a BBC interview when training for the 2018 Commonwealth Games.